gofynd/fdk-client-kotlin/documentation/application/CONTENT.md

-Use this API to get the SEO details of an application, which includes a robot.txt, meta-tags and sitemap.
+Retrieve search engine optimization configurations of an application.
+Details include the title, description and an image

 *Returned Response:*